missionMeteora/braintree_csv_to_logs/README.md

 braintree_csv_to_logs is a library which will process a braintree report in CSV format.
 It will output the report as a tar containing logs split up by year and month.

+*Note: Pre-compiled binaries for MacOSX (64-bit) and Linux (64-bit) are available in the "bin" directory.
+No dependencies are needed!*

 ## Usage - Command line
 ``` bash
 # Input file and output file